Test

 What We Test

 The discipline of testing has experienced a revival in recent years through agile development and automation.
 While manual tests, especially smoke tests and usability tests, still exist, the majority of tests, particularly unit tests, are now performed automatically.
 A large part of what we test are functions or features.
 These functions and features transform certain input parameters into an observable result.
-These input parameters consist of up to three components:

 Continue reading